2017 Annual Appeal

 “We, in Georgia and particularly at Emory, are now sitting in many ways at the epicenter of one of the lupus capitals of the world as it relates to patient communities and groundbreaking research at both the population and immunologic levels,” states Dr. Lim.
 Together with the Georgia Chapter, the state is situated to be the center of advocacy, education, and research activities in lupus for years to come.

 The impact on the Georgians served and empowered by our Chapter is compelling, reaching new patients and communities in 120 counties of the 159 in Georgia.
 Our footprint is far greater than our small fiscal budget and staff.
 In 2018, we will host 10 educational programs, in the past 11 years, we have held 85 programs.
 The Georgia Chapter is a lifeline and a voice of hope for the 55,000 Georgians living with lupus.

-Ninety percent of every dollar donated stays in Georgia to fund our programs, resources, and advocacy.
-We also support the National LFA efforts funding and advocating for lupus research.
+Ninety percent of every dollar donated stays in Georgia to fund our programs, resources and advocacy.
+We also support the National Lupus Foundation of America’s funding and advocating for lupus research.

-Your contribution of $50, $100, $250 or more will ensure we continue to fight for the 55,000 Georgians living with lupus.
+Your contribution of $50, $100, $250 or more will ensure that together, we work towards a brighter future for all those living with lupus.
 The cruel mystery does not daunt us.
-Join our family in the fight to end lupus!
+Please support our Chapter and our families fighting lupus!